The Masters can be taken either as a full-time program or part time for domestic students.

 The units of study are held in venues in the Greater Sydney area, Southern Highlands of New South Wales and at the Western Plains Zoo in Dubbo that optimize teaching opportunities.
 The structure of each unit of study will include the use of lectures, seminars, tutorials, practical work and field studies.
 Four units of study are offered in semester one and two units of study are in semester two.
 Students will be assigned projects and assessments in each unit of study that will be completed in the periods of time between them.
 These projects will be designed to allow the students to develop new skills and to hone their critical thinking and will require considerable time and effort.
 Students will also participate in an online journal club through both semesters.

-Those students undertaking a 72 credit point program of study will be able to chose four of the following six elective units of study for their first semester.
+Those students undertaking a 72 credit point program of study will take four of the following six elective units of study for their first semester.
 All these units of study are 6 credit points and offered in semester 1.
+All students are to take the first three units of study (VETS7025, PUBH5018 and VETS9003) and choose their fourth subject from the remaining three (GEOG5001 or MARS5001 or MARS5006).

 MARS5006 Coral Reefs, Science and Management